161sam/ai-workspaces/README.md

 - **Grafana:** `grafana.yourdomain.com`
 - **SearXNG:** `searxng.yourdomain.com`
 - **Prometheus:** `prometheus.yourdomain.com`
+- **Portainer:** `portainer.yourdomain.com`
+- **Remote Desktop:** `guacamole.yourdomain.com` (if desktop service is enabled)

+### Remote Desktop Access

+If you've enabled the Remote Desktop service, you can access a full desktop environment directly in your browser:

+1. Navigate to `guacamole.yourdomain.com`
+2. Login with the default credentials: `guacadmin` / `guacadmin`
+3. **⚠️ CRITICAL SECURITY:** Immediately change this default password after first login!
+4. Click on your configured desktop connection
+5. The desktop environment will load in your browser

+**Desktop Features:**
+- **File Sharing:** Use the `/shared` folder (mapped to `./shared` on your host) to transfer files
+- **Multiple Environments:** Choose from Ubuntu, KDE Plasma, XFCE, MATE, Fedora KDE, or Alpine
+- **Browser-based:** No additional software needed - works in any modern web browser
+- **Secure Access:** Desktop is only accessible through the Guacamole web interface

 With your n8n instance, you'll have access to over 400 integrations and powerful AI tools to build automated workflows.
 You can connect n8n to Qdrant or Supabase to store and retrieve information for your AI tasks.
 If you wish to use large language models (LLMs), you can easily configure them within n8n, assuming you have access to an LLM service.